lcsongor/volumio-plugins/plugins/system_controller/remote_control_amplifier/readme.md

 # GPIO Control

-- This plugin can react to Volumio events and control GPIO pins.
+- This plugin can control a Yamaha Amplifier model RX-V440.
 The events are: system startup, system shutdown, music start, music stop and music pause.

 - You can use this plugin to turn on an LED when a song starts playing or even control an amplifier when Volumio starts!

-- This has been extensively tested and runs stable on a RPi Zero.
+- This has been extensively tested and runs stable on a Raspberry Pi 3 Model B

 - This plugin is based on tomatpasser's gpio-buttons https://github.com/tomatpasser/gpio-buttons/